FSD Logo - White

 FSD new recruits undergo practical demining evaluation before being deployed in the field (Ukraine, 2023)

-New FSD recruits undergo practical demining evaluation before being deployed in the field (Ukraine, 2023)
+New FSD recruits undergo practical demining evaluation before being deployed in the field.
+(Ukraine, 2023)

 News

-400 FSD staff are active to clear the land from mines and unexploded ordnance in Ukraine
++600 FSD staff are active to clear the land from mines and unexploded ordnance in Ukraine

-Since March 2023, FSD has been providing technical assistance to the Ukrainian State Emergency Service (SESU) in the deployment and use of eight demining machines recently received by Ukraine.
+FSD is also providing technical assistance to the Ukrainian State Emergency Service (SESU) in the use of 22 ground-preparation machines.

 Nadiya, 25, deminer for FSD in Ukraine